Simple Oatmeal Flour Pancakes (No Flour)

 - In a medium bowl, stir together the milk, coconut oil (or butter), vinegar, maple syrup, and vanilla extract.
 Beat in the eggs.
 Don’t worry if the melted coconut oil solidifies when combined with cold ingredients; just make sure everything is well mixed together.

-- Add the oat flour mixture to the wet ingredients.
-Stir until just combined, being careful not to over-mix.
+- Add the oat flour, baking soda, salt, and cinnamon to wet ingredients, stirring until well combined.
 It’s okay if there are a few lumps.
 The batter will be thin.
 It will thicken a bit while it sits but it should remain thin and pourable.
 If it thickens too much add a splash of milk to thin it out.

 - Heat a heavy cast-iron skillet or nonstick griddle over medium-low heat.
 Once the pan is hot, lightly oil the cooking surface with butter or coconut oil.
 Ladle or pour ¼ cup batter onto the pan for each pancake, being careful not to overcrowd the pan.
 Let the pancakes cook until small bubbles form on the tops and the underside is golden, about 3 to 4 minutes.